School Year Field Trips

 Yes, the Museum welcomes field trips during the summer.
 Please navigate to our summer field trips page to learn about our offerings for groups visiting during the summer.

-The Museum does not have a group dining area on-site.
-Nearby seating options for group dining include the Woodrow Wilson Plaza, which has benches and tables for public use, where your group can enjoy lunch outdoors (weather permitting), and the Ronald Reagan Building and International Trade Center’s large food court.
-Field trips are not permitted re-entry to the Museum after leaving to eat.
+The Museum does not have a field trip dining area on-site; however, nearby seating options are available, including the Woodrow Wilson Plaza, where your group can enjoy lunch outdoors (weather permitting) on benches and tables available for public use, and inside the Ronald Reagan Building and International Trade Center’s large food court.

 We recommend eating a snack prior to entering the Museum so your group has energy to play until you leave for lunch.
+Field trips are not permitted re-entry to the Museum after leaving to eat.

-Pre-K and mixed Pre-K and K groups over 50 students are encouraged to play in the Museum on Mondays.
-Workshops can accommodate a maximum of 25 students and we offer up to 3 workshops per day.
+Early Learner Centers, Pre-K, and mixed Pre-K and K groups over 50 students are encouraged to play in the Museum on Mondays.

 Our minimum chaperone requirements are: